thedarkjester/ConsensysAssignment/README.md

 ### Site functionality

 The premise of the dApp is to allow people to add their own shop in order to sell products.
-Limitations at this point are that it is very text based with little interaction with visual elements such as images.
+Limitations at this point are that it is very text based with little interaction with visual elements such as images (security considerations).

 Shop owners will be given a multi-sig wallet (ManagedOwnerLite) `there was a more complex version which if required I can show - it was to give function level access vs. entire contract/state access` that will allow them to add/remove owners, withdraw funds, allocate funds to owners sent to the contract via a fallback or direct receive as well as activate or deactivate the shop while they add products/complete logistics etc.